botus99/.dotfiles/README.md

 - Waybar
 - PCManFM
 - Alacritty
-- Kitty
 - LibreWolf
 - VSCodium
-- Gedit
 - Evolution
-- Thunderbird

-Although a work in progress, I hope that they can offer inspiration for your own personalized experience.
-Please note that not everything currently works as I continue to ascend towards perfection, and your setup may introduce some twists and turns along the way.
-So, brace yourself for these barely mediocre dotfiles!
+Although a potentially endless work in progress, I hope that they can offer inspiration for your own personalized experience.
+Please note that not everything currently works as intended on my setup yet, and your setup may introduce some unexpexted behavior.
+So, brace yourself for these mediocre dotfiles!

 ## To-Do List